 Tip 5: Show the Court Due Respect

 Be respectful to the judge, the court clerk, and the other parties involved.
 Address the judge as “Your Honor.”
 Answer questions with “Yes, sir” or “No, ma'am” as appropriate.
 Don’t interrupt or be confrontational with the judge, although they may interrupt you to keep things moving.

 Tip 6: Be Prepared To Follow Up After the Court’s Judgment

 After the small claims judgment, follow up with the court clerk.
 Get a copy of the court order and ask the other party to pay.
 They usually have 30 days to comply and pay, depending on state law.
-If the losing party doesn’t voluntarily pay, you may have to try to get a wage garnishment order or levy to take money from their bank accounts.
+If the losing party doesn’t voluntarily pay, you may have to try to get a wage garnishment order or bank levy to take money from their bank accounts.
 You can also try to get a lien on their property.

-Also, see if there are any claims you can make against the plaintiff or a third party that is related to the facts of the lawsuit.
-If there is, you’ll want to file a counterclaim.
+Also, see if there are any claims you can make against the plaintiff that are related to the facts of the lawsuit.
+If there are, you may want to file a counterclaim.
 A counterclaim for damages could offset any money you owe or potentially get you a money judgment.